The first owners of our house appear to have been pretty hard-core DIYers.

 Basically, I’m in love with how the whole thing turned out, how inexpensive it was, and what a huge difference it’s made to the entire feel of the room.

-And there is 10 times more than you ever wanted to know about a couple of shelves in our family room.
+And there is 10 times more than you ever wanted to know about a couple of living room shelves.